 It wasn't.
 But I persisted for 5 years and learned how to produce as well as honed my directing skills.
 By then I needed to give up acting in favour of paying rent and bills so began working in education ("If you can't do, teach").
 Teaching eventually consumed my time and whilst I found aspects of the job fulfilling, I desperately missed engaging with the industry and had always liked the idea of reviewing theatre, so in 2013 I applied first to Remote Goat, then everything theatre.
 For nearly two years, I reviewed for these sites whilst teaching full time in order to keep abreast with contemporary theatre.

 Eventually, I began to be invited to critique directly.
 These invitations increased to the point that it made sense to start my own site, so I started The Play's the Thing UK in February 2015, after making the step to part-time teaching (and earning) in order to be more flexible with my time.
+In March 2018, I took a leap of faith into full-time freelance and casual work.

-- keep the site free and accessible
+- keep the site free and accessible, and up-to-date

 - expand coverage to fringe festivals and productions outside of London